 that the planned implementation requires E.164 and E.212 numbering resources;

 that the E.164 and E.212 numbering resources for eCall may include (i) national resources or (ii) global resources (assigned by ITU TSB).
-National resources may include resources from "home" country (domestic use) or from a third country (extra-territorial use or roaming);
+National resources may include resources from "home" country (domestic use) or from another country (extra-territorial use or roaming);

-that global numbering resources (assigned by ITU TSB) or national resources from a third country (extra-territorial use or roaming) could be used for addressing eCall devices and these numbering resources need to be provisioned on electronic communications networks in Europe to facilitate call-back from the PSAP to the vehicle;
+that global numbering resources (assigned by ITU TSB) or national resources from a another country (extra-territorial use or roaming) could be used for addressing eCall devices and these numbering resources need to be provisioned on electronic communications networks in Europe to facilitate call-back from the PSAP to the vehicle;

 that the OEMs may have signed an agreement with an operator to provide connectivity for eCall for the OEM's vehicles Europe wide rather than having agreements on a country-by-country basis;

-the use of over-the-air provisioning technology will facilitate the removal of barriers to operator switching in the future;
+the requirements set out in the European Electronic Communications Code [4] regarding the promotion over-the-air provisioning technology which will facilitate the removal of barriers to operator switching in the future;

-that after the life-cycle of a vehicle the numbering resources used for eCall should be returned to the number reserve of the relevant numbering assignee.
+that after the life-cycle of a vehicle, the numbering resources used for eCall should be returned to the number reserve of the relevant numbering assignee;

+notes from the Telecommunications Standardisation Bureau of the ITU contained ITU Operational Bulletin 1155 [5] and in ITU TSB Circular 249 [6] on global numbers used for the European eCall service;

+national sovereignty shall be respected, and the applicable laws and regulations of the involved countries shall be complied with at all times (e.g. authorisation regime, consumer protection and privacy laws).

 recommends

 that CEPT Administrations, when considering E.164 and/or E.212 numbering resources for eCall, should:

-liaise with national stakeholders to facilitate the smooth introduction of eCall;

 in cooperation with mobile network operators and OEMs, encourage the use of over-the-air provisioning technology for eCall implementation;

 make available national numbering resources for eCall;